jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 <img src="../assets/lip-2/monopoolsreplace.PNG" width="800">

-*Figure 4: Shows the % network hashrate of the largest pool on a number of GPU mineable coins*
+*Figure 4: Shows the % network hashrate of the largest pool on a number of GPU mineable coins as of 01/12/2018*

 Although these pools are primarily benign, they still pose a threat due to the control they have over the network.
 It would be feasible for an attacker to bribe or hack a pool operator to perform a double spend.